-Sukkot is a week-long Jewish holiday that starts on the 15th day of the Hebrew month of Tishrei.
-It commemorates the Israelites' journey through the desert following the Exodus from Egypt and the construction of the Holy Tabernacle.
+Sukkot is a week-long Jewish festival beginning on the 15th day of the Hebrew month of Tishrei.
+Sukkot starts on the fifth day after Yom Kippur.
+It commemorates the Israelites’ journey through the desert after the Exodus from Egypt and the construction of the Holy Tabernacle (Mishkan).

-In Israel, the first day is considered a "yom tov" (יום טוב), a sacred day with restrictions similar to those of Shabbat.
-In the Diaspora, the first two days are considered as yom tov.
-The remaining days are called Chol HaMoed (חול המועד), during which certain forms of work and travel are permitted.
+In Israel the first day of Sukkot is observed as a Yom Tov (יום טוב) — a sacred day with restrictions similar to Shabbat.
+In the Diaspora the first two days are observed as Yom Tov.
+Days 2-6 of Sukkot are called Chol HaMoed (חול המועד), during which certain forms of work and travel are permitted.
+Day 7 of Sukkot is called Hoshana Raba (see below).

-Sukkot is one of the three pilgrimage festivals (Shalosh Regalim - שלוש רגלים) with a requirement to visit the Holy Temple in Jerusalem.
-The Torah mentions the pilgrimage holidays multiple times, including in Leviticus 23:39:
+Sukkot is one of the Three Pilgrimage Festivals (Shalosh Regalim — שלוש רגלים), during which the Israelites were commanded to make pilgrimage to the Holy Temple in Jerusalem.
+The Torah mentions these festivals explicitly, for example in Leviticus 23:39:

-"But on the fifteenth day of the seventh month, when you gather in the produce of the land, you shall celebrate the festival of the Lord for a seven day period; the first day shall be a rest day, and the eighth day shall be a rest day."
-(Leviticus 23:39)
+“But on the fifteenth day of the seventh month, when you gather in the produce of the land, you shall celebrate the festival of the Lord for a seven-day period; the first day shall be a rest day, and the eighth day shall be a rest day.”

-The word "Sukkot" (סוכות) is the plural form of Sukkah (סוכה), which means booth or tabernacle.
-The sukkah symbolizes the temporary shelters the Israelites lived in during their 40 years in the desert after the exodus from Egypt.
+The word Sukkot (סוכות) is the plural of sukkah (סוכה), meaning booth or tabernacle.
+The sukkah symbolizes the temporary shelters in which the Israelites lived during their forty years of wandering in the desert.

 The four species